 Kawarino was also responsible for the invasion and destruction of Palmier Kingdom, the homeplace of the mascots.
 And he's pretty much responsible of enslaving its inhabitants.

+The Red Skull was this to Hitler towards the end of the Reich.
 Especially in certain versions of the Marvel Universe that refer to World War II as a war against Hydra instead of Nazi Germany.

 HermannvonKlempt provides an interesting variation on this in Hellboy: Conqueror Worm.
 While he's still under the control of Rasputin, whom he believes to be the Angel of Death, and is following the latter's gameplan to the letter, he is still the de factoBig Bad of the story.
 This is due to Rasputin having been reduced to an impotent ghost; when Von Klempt is slain, he can't step in and fix things.
 The heroes actually believe Von Klempt to be the Big Bad, and never find out about Rasputin's involvement.